isc-projects/bind9/doc/arm/reference.rst

 ``ixfr-from-differences``
-   When ``yes`` and the server loads a new version of a primary zone from its zone file or receives a new version of a secondary file via zone transfer, it will compare the new version to the previous one and calculate a set of differences.
-The differences are then logged in the zone's journal file such that the changes can be transmitted to downstream secondaries as an incremental zone transfer.
+   When ``yes`` and the server loads a new version of a primary zone from its zone file or receives a new version of a secondary file via zone transfer, it compares the new version to the previous one and calculates a set of differences.
+The differences are then logged in the zone's journal file so that the changes can be transmitted to downstream secondaries as an incremental zone transfer.

    By allowing incremental zone transfers to be used for non-dynamic zones, this option saves bandwidth at the expense of increased CPU and memory consumption at the primary server.
-In particular, if the new version of a zone is completely different from the previous one, the set of differences will be of a size comparable to the combined size of the old and new zone version, and the server will need to temporarily allocate memory to hold this complete difference set.
+In particular, if the new version of a zone is completely different from the previous one, the set of differences is of a size comparable to the combined size of the old and new zone versions, and the server needs to temporarily allocate memory to hold this complete difference set.

    ``ixfr-from-differences`` also accepts ``master`` (or ``primary``)